ppt000/mqtt_gateways/docs/source/tutorial.rst

 Here we want the gateway to broadcast the state changes of the bell (1) and the gate release (2), as well as open the gate when commanded to (3).
 Additionally, we would like the light at the gate to be switched on when the gate is opened (4) (this could be done in another application that receives the *gate open* broadcast, but it is useful to show how it can be done inside this gateway).
-We therefore have 4 *events* to model with our message characteristics (see :doc:`Concepts <concepts>`).
+We therefore have the following *events* to model with our message characteristics (see :doc:`Concepts <concepts>`).

 .. csv-table:: Model